LouisJackman/volatile_thunk/content/posts/2019/12/08/in-defence-of-java/post.md

 Title: In Defence of Java
 Date: 2019-12-08 21:34
 Tags: languages, plt, java
 Summary: Is Java a stagnant, stale programming language, sustained only by its flagship position on one of the more popular language runtimes?
-It's increasingly believed by many software engineers, yet I'm unconvinced.
+It's an increasingly-held position, yet I'm unconvinced.
+Here's why.

 Is Java a stagnant, stale programming language, sustained only by its flagship position on one of the more popular language runtimes?
 It's increasingly